 Cat Allergy Supplement Guide

 You can also buy cat allergy supplements and natural, holistic remedies, including the ones we have reviewed above.
-These tend to be milder than prescription medication and offer some relief from the symptoms of allergies.
+They are milder than prescription medication and provide some relief from allergies.

-Hopefully, our reviews have helped narrow the field when it comes to choosing an effective medication for your cat’s allergies.
+Hopefully, our reviews have helped narrow the field of choosing an effective medication for your cat’s allergies.

 Featured Image Credit: thodonal88, Shutterstock